ttulttul/ComfyUI-FlowMatching-Upscaler/README.md

 | `cleanup_denoise` | Denoising strength used during the clean-up pass. |

-The node outputs the refined latent, the next seed (base seed plus stage stride), and pass-through references for the model and conditioning so you can chain additional nodes if needed.
+The node outputs the refined latent, the next seed (base seed plus stage stride), the latent that entered the sampler (`presampler_latent`), and pass-through references for the model and conditioning so you can chain additional nodes if needed.
 A thumbnail preview is rendered directly on the node while sampling, matching the native KSampler experience.

 ### Modular nodes